tunder56/twitchplays/README.md

 ###path 1
 1. download and extract the repo
-2. run slectgame.exe inside the slect game folder
+2. install dependiences and python
+3. run slectgame.py
-3. follow the instuctions in the program you should be good to go
+4. follow the instuctions in the program you should be good to go

 ###path 2
 1. download the twitchplays.exe this is an inno setup installer to install all dependecies etc
 2. run twitchplays.exe
-3. run slectgame.exe
+3. run slectgame.exe inside the slect game folder
 4. follow programs intructions

 ### if it crashes check your auth token and name